CostaBru/knapsack/README.md

 - Do we have full or partial super increasing weights.

-After that check, we call super increasing solver, kb limit or pareto solver depends on data given.
+After that check, we call super increasing solver, ``kb limit`` or ``pareto`` solver depends on data given.

-Please refer to human readable ./cpp/knapsack/knapsack_solver.h source.
+Please refer to  ``./cpp/knapsack/knapsack_solver.hpp`` or ``./python/knapsackNd.py``.

+The cpp ``kb limit`` solver has an alternative DP implementation.
+It doesn't use dynamic programming procedure implemented in python.
+Instead of using map data structure, while generating combinations of new points, new solver is keeping track of maximum profit point, building backtrace table ``./cpp/source_link.hpp``, and filtering out old and new points using limits described in this study.

+It leads to unifying the backtrace procedure for ``pareto`` and ``kb limit`` solvers ``./cpp/tools.hpp``, and simplifying preparing search index we use in a greedy algorithm described below.

-# Greedy N independant dimension knapsack algorithm
+# Greedy N independent dimension knapsack algorithm

-In case of abstract ``M`` independant dimension knapsack, the ``pareto`` solver doesn't work, becuase we cannot sort items in appreciate way.
+In case of abstract ``M`` independent dimension knapsack, the ``pareto`` solver doesn't work, because we cannot sort items in appreciate way.
 However to get an exact result, we can use ``KB`` knapsack, and it is going to be exponential in ``N`` of items given, since we are required to check ``all combinations``.

-New greedy approach gives an efficent, but not complete optimal solution.
+New greedy approach gives an efficient, but not complete optimal solution.

-We can reduce the ``N`` in exponential expression by performing ``pareto`` solver for each ``M`` independent dimension, then combining the resulting items and performing ``KB`` limit solver over those new ``reduced N`` of items.
+We can reduce the ``N`` in ``2 ** N`` expression by performing ``pareto`` solver for each ``M`` independent dimension, then combining the resulting items and calling ``KB`` limit solver over those new ``reduced N`` of items.

-On each step of greedy aglorithm we decrease the ``Mth`` dimension contraint, solve the problem by calling pareto solver, repeat that for each ``M``.
-If the sum of all pareto result values lesser than that one we have for previous steps we exit, otherwise we solve problem by ``KB`` limit solver and repeat that optimization loop.
+On each step of greedy algorithm, we decrease the ``Mth`` dimension constraint, solve the problem by calling ``pareto`` solver, repeat that for each ``M``.
+If the sum of all pareto result values lesser than that one we have for previous steps then we exit this algorithm and return the maximum reached, otherwise we solve problem by ``KB limit`` solver and repeat that optimization loop.

-Each greedy step will be safe, because we reducing the size from top constraint value by substracting minimal dimension we have in given set, all optimal items found will be in result optimal.
+Each greedy step will be safe, because we reducing the size from top constraint value by subtracting minimal ``Mth`` dimension we have in given ``N`` set, and the all optimal items found will be in result optimal.

-Once we have ability to build an index on the first step of solving single dimension problem, next calls for decreased constraint take ``LOG N`` only.
-And the main complexity driver is not the actual ``N``, but the constraint.
+Once we have ability to build an index on the first step of solving single dimension problem, next call for decreased ``Mth`` dimension constraint takes ``LOG N`` only.
+Having this, the main complexity driver is not the actual ``N``, but the given constraint.
 If its value includes almost all ``N `` items, this algorithm takes an exponential time anyway.

+This algorithm can be use in practice for cases when we have limited ability and a lot of ``N`` possible items to consider.

+Please take a look at ``./cpp/knapsack/knapsack_greedy_top_down_solver.hpp`` or ``./python/greedyNdKnapsack.py``.

 # New equal subset sum algorithm